I learned to respect the power of nature in the shadow of Switzerland's towering Jungfrau, just south of Interlaken in the Lauterbrunnen Valley.

 Grassy banks speckled with alpine flowers remind me of my first ride on this train.
-While my girlfriend and I eagerly hung out the window at a slow corner, overwhelmed by the views, a railroad worker surprised her with a bouquet of alpenroses offered through the window.
+While my girlfriend and I eagerly leaned out the window at a slow corner, overwhelmed by the views, a railroad worker surprised her with a bouquet of alpenroses offered through the window.

 Below me a swollen stream charges noisily down the center of the valley, chattering excitedly about the wild ride it just survived.
 I crane my neck so I can see what all the excitement is about.
-Slowly we glide higher and higher into Lauterbrunnen Valley, a glacier-edged garden of traditional Swiss lifestyles.
+Slowly we glide higher and higher into the Lauterbrunnen Valley, a glacier-cut garden of traditional Swiss lifestyles.
 This scenic rut has kept me from exploring the rest of Switzerland.
 From the Alps, I need nothing better.

 Hiking past the bare patch of land where the launderette once stood, I head out of town and up the valley to a mighty waterfall.

-For years, I’ve marveled at this Staubbach Falls from a distance.
+For years, I've marveled at Staubbach Falls from a distance.
 Today, I climb for a close-up look.
 Scrambling up a pile of glacial gravel — as if struggling up a sand dune — I eventually work my way to the roaring base of the waterfall.
 Through the noisy storm, a black rock face soars 600 feet straight up.
 What was a river bursts over the cliff into a galaxy of excited drops.
 The sun glints through the mist as wet and fleeting prisms of color break into liquid fireworks.

 I feel alone, engulfed in the roar.
 Then I notice a gray silhouette — a man — on the far side of the rainstorm.
 Suddenly, he grabs his head and falls to the ground.
-Racing to help him, I realize that Staubbach Falls hurls rocks (and that the small mountain of rocks he and I had climbed didn’t get here by dump truck).
+Racing to help him, I realize that Staubbach Falls hurls rocks (and that the small mountain of rocks he and I had climbed hadn't gotten here by dump truck).
 I feel under attack.

 As I help the injured man climb down the glacial gravel, we pass a sign that causes us both to pause.
-It says, in very clear German: “Vorsicht: Steinschlag.”
-Looking up past the hand holding his wounded head, he translates it for me: “Beware: flying rocks.”
+It says, in very clear German: "Vorsicht: Steinschlag."
+Looking up past the hand holding his wounded head, he translates it for me: "Beware: falling rocks."

 Hiking down the switchbacks to the valley floor, I look back and notice a Swiss flag.
-While many flags signal conquest, this tiny red-and-white Swiss flag flying from the top of Trümmelbach signals surrender.
+While many flags signal conquest, to me this tiny red-and-white Swiss flag flying from the top of Trümmelbach signals surrender.
 When I see nature flexing its muscles it seems determined to teach us that the best way to control her is to obey her.